NuevoFoundation/workshops/content/english/linux-basics/activity-10.md

 ***Great, now that the bad one won't cause us any more headaches, let's replace the old file so things will run smoothly again.***

-**mv**
+**How to fix the  secret-message**

-mv is a command that can move files from one location to another.
-If the destination is a filename, this will rename the file to that name in that destination. mv [source filename] [destination name]
+The command mv replaces the destination file with the source file. mv [source filename] [destination name]

-**cp**
+Replace the messed up secret message with the old copy.

+**Make a copy of the secret message**

 cp is a command that copies a file from one location to another. cp [source filename] [destination name]

+Copy the secret message and put it in the directory you made.